lizhihao2022/Awesome-AI4PDE/README.md

 # Awesome AI4PDE
+Awesome AI4PDE is a curated list of resources and literature focusing on the intersection of Artificial Intelligence and Partial Differential Equations (PDEs).
+It includes sections on operator learning, physics-informed neural networks, foundation models for PDEs, hybrid methods combining traditional and AI approaches, and tools for equation discovery.

 ## Operator Learning
 [2023] Neural Operator: Learning Maps Between Function Spaces With Applications to PDEs: [Journal of Machine Learning Research]()